-In some situations, it may be necessary to seek a protective order in order to protect yourself or your family from an abusive spouse, partner or other family member.
+In some situations, it may be necessary to seek a protective order to protect yourself or your family from an abusive spouse, partner, or other family member.
 An attorney can help you to pursue a domestic violence protective order and work diligently to pursue the safety you and your family deserve.

 For many different reasons, a family may wish to adopt a child.
 While the process of going through an adoption may seem daunting at first, it can be achieved with the assistance of a lawyer.
 A lawyer can help you with all the paperwork involved in an adoption and help you navigate the process.

 If you need legal assistance with a family law matter, please do not hesitate to contact us.
 We would be glad to meet with you for a confidential consultation.
 We can learn more about your situation and answer your questions, and we can get to work right away on your case.

 “Mr. Strickland was very professional and compassionate.
 I could count on rapid responses to emails and phone calls, always cheerful and willing to answer any questions.”- Martha G.